connorjan/matrix/README.md

 The glyphs are formatted as a multi-channel distance field (or MSDF) via Victor Chlumsky's [msdfgen](https://github.com/Chlumsky/msdfgen).
 This format preserves the crisp edges and corners of vector graphics when rendered as textures.
 Chlumsky's thesis paper, which is in English and is also easy to read, is [available to download here](https://dspace.cvut.cz/handle/10467/62770).

 The raindrops themselves are particles [computed on the GPU and stored in textures](https://threejs.org/examples/webgl_gpgpu_water.html), much smaller than the final render.
 The data sent from the CPU to the GPU every frame is negligible.

+## Lively Wallpaper Support

+Support for [Lively Wallpaper](https://github.com/rocksdanister/lively) implemented in `js/lively.js`.
+Lively wallpaper is a Windows application that implements web-based animated wallpapers and screensavers.

+Once the wallpaper is added to Lively, right clicking it in the Lively Library offers a `Customise` action.
+This opens a window where most of the parameters listed in the [customization section](#customization) are exposed.
+Currently because the shader passes are not written in a way such that the parameters can affect the wallpaper live, instead some workarounds have been made in the `js/lively.js` script to save the edited parameters, and then just reload the web-view when the `reload` button is clicked at either the top or bottom of the customisation window.
+If the lively-based properties do not suit your needs, at the bottom of the configuration window under `Advanced Settings` there is a text box where you can enter a manually crafted query like you would append to the URL on the website.